Felix Leiter: Novels

+On March 26, 2025, Ian Fleming Publications announced the first-ever Felix Leiter novel, written by Raymond Benson.
+The Hook and the Eye will be set in Fleming's 1950s timeline and published first as a serial e-book followed by a print publication in 2025.

 Television

 Michael Pate: 1954

-The first screen interpretation of the Leiter character was in the 1954 CBS one-hour television adventure Casino Royale, broadcast as part of the dramatic anthology series Climax Mystery Theater, which ran between October 1954 and June 1958.
+The first screen interpretation of the Leiter character was in the 1954 CBS one-hour television adventure "Casino Royale", broadcast as part of the dramatic anthology series Climax Mystery Theater, which ran between October 1954 and June 1958.
 For the American audience the Bond character from Casino Royale was re-cast as an American agent—"Card Sense" Jimmy Bond, played by Barry Nelson—described as working for "Combined Intelligence", supported by the British agent, Clarence Leiter; "thus was the Anglo-American relationship depicted in the book reversed for American consumption", according to Jeremy Black.
 Leiter, who was an agent for Station S, was a combination of the novel's Felix Leiter and René Mathis and was played by the Australian actor Michael Pate.